alissonsleal/consulta-placa/README.en.md

 # Consulta Placa

-Search any vehicle plate in Brazil, it's super easy, fast and there are no ads.
-It works with either new or old vehicle plates including with Mercosul plates.
+Search any license plate in Brazil, it's super easy, fast and there are no ads.
+It works with either new or older license plates including Mercosul license plates.

 Look up now: [Consulta-Placa](https://consulta-placa.vercel.app)